 When the nerve of a tooth becomes infected as a result of dental disease or trauma, we may recommend treatment with root canal therapy.

-In some cases, your doctor may recommend that a root canal specialist, or Endodontist, perform the root canal procedure.
-We then work closely with the Endodontist to coordinate placement of a dental crown following root canal treatment.
+In some cases, your doctor may recommend that a root canal specialist, or endodontist, perform the root canal procedure.
+We then work closely with the endodontist to coordinate the placement of a dental crown following root canal treatment.

 A root canal is usually the recommended procedure to save a tooth that has become infected, rather than extraction.
 By having root canal treatment, the tooth can remain in position and maintain its role in supporting jaw bone structures, bite balance and proper chewing.
 Tooth replacement options such as a bridge, or implant and crown are more costly procedures than a single root canal and crown.

 Often, patients are anxious about a root canal procedure or have heard horror stories from friends and family about root canals.
 A root canal treatment can be as comfortable as a dental filling procedure; the key is to address the problem tooth before pain and swelling occur.

 We recommend that our patients visit us every 3-6 months for a complete dental examination to help detect dental problems early and avoid painful dental issues.

 Take care of your smile!
 Don't wait until you have a problem to schedule your dental examination.
 Contact us to schedule a thorough checkup today!